Elehuris Montero Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.86 team ERA ranks sixth across all MLB pitching staffs.
+- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.87).

-- Twins pitchers combine to give up 186 total home runs at a rate of 1.2 per game (to rank 13th in baseball).
+- Twins pitchers combine to rank 14th in baseball in home runs given up (189 total, 1.2 per game).

-- In his most recent time out on Sunday, the right-hander tossed six innings against the Los Angeles Angels, giving up three earned runs while surrendering seven hits.
+- Pagan makes his first start of the season for the Twins.

+- The 32-year-old right-hander pitched in relief in his last outing this season, one of 65 appearances so far.

-- In 28 games this season, the 27-year-old has a 4.31 ERA and 11 strikeouts per nine innings, while allowing a batting average of .243 to opposing batters.
+- In 65 appearances this season, he has compiled a 3.03 ERA and averages 8.6 strikeouts per nine innings while opposing batters are hitting .184 against him.

 © 2023 Data Skrive.
 All rights reserved.